-Based on the findings of the 2012 inspections, the bridge is capable of safely supporting the posted load.
+Based on the findings of the 2014 inspections, the bridge is capable of safely supporting the posted load.

-LOWER TRENTON TOLL-SUPPORTED BRIDGE (5 span, subdivided Warren Truss)
+(5 span, subdivided Warren Truss)

-The deck and PA approach roadway (NJDOT owned adjacent structure at east) is in good condition.
-The NJ approach roadway is in poor condition with deteriorated and uneven asphalt beyond the bridge approach.
+The bridge deck is in good condition.
+The NJ & PA approach roadway is in poor condition with deteriorated and uneven asphalt beyond the bridge approach.

 The superstructure is in satisfactory condition.
 Numerous lower chord gusset plates at the north, center and south trusses exhibit areas of up to 1/4" material losses in all spans.
 Lower chord members at the south truss typically exhibit material losses up to 3/16".
 Up to 5/16" pack rust was noted at the lower chord members between the north and south plates and angle members with areas of minor material losses to the plates.
-Truss members above the deck exhibit paint chalking with the chalking more severe at the top plate at the upper chord.
+Truss members above the deck exhibit paint chalking with the chalking more severe at the top plate at the upper chord where heavy bird droppings are common.